theron-wang/VS2022-Editor-Support-for-Tailwind-CSS/README.md

 From here, you can choose to do the following:

+* Change how Tailwind files are built
+* Alter the default build output file name
 * Disable/enable automatic Tailwind module updates
-* Alter the default build output file name
 * Disable/enable extension features globally
 * Change the order in which completions are appended